mwaz/moralis-technical/k6-load-tests/README.md

 ## NB

-- Adjust the environment variables in `environmentConfig.js` to match your specific environment before running the tests.
+- Adjust the environment variables in `environmentConfig.js` to match your specific credentials for your account before running the tests.
 - Ensure you have valid credentials and permissions for the Moralis and Node APIs used in the tests.

 ## Load Testing Summary

 ![Load Testing Screenshot](load-testing-results.png)

-The load test in this specific case involved 1,320 requests with a 95th percentile response time of 1 second, resulting in 69 failures at an average rate of 15 requests per second.
+The load test in this specific case (Moralis 4 API's) involved 1,320 requests with a 95th percentile response time of 1 second, resulting in 69 failures at an average rate of 15 requests per second.
 The detailed metrics for three endpoints are summarized below:

 ### Detailed Metrics